Walgreens The Thread

 When to see your provider for headaches

-People with migraines may still have other kinds of headaches, and some types of headaches can indicate a more serious medical problem, sometimes even an emergency.
-You should contact your healthcare provider right away or go to an emergency department if you have any of these headache symptoms:
+People with migraines may still have other kinds of headaches, and sometimes headaches can indicate a more serious medical problem, possibly even an emergency.
+You should contact your healthcare provider right away or seek emergency care if you have any of these headache symptoms:

 • A severe headache that comes on quickly, like a thunderclap